U.S. sanctions captains of two Houthi-linked tankers

 U.S. sanctions captains of two Houthi-linked tankersWritten by Nick Blenkey

-The captains of two Houthi-linked tankers, Vivek Ashok Pandey and Sandeep Singh Choudhary, both Indian nationals are among ten individuals, vessels and entities sanctioned by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) in its latest moves against the network of Houthi financial facilitator Sa’id al-Jamal.
+The captains of two Houthi-linked tankers, Vivek Ashok Pandey and Sandeep Singh Choudhary, both Indian nationals, are among 10 individuals, vessels, and entities sanctioned by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) in its latest moves against the network of Houthi financial facilitator Sa’id al-Jamal.
 All are said to have engaged in the illicit transport of oil and other commodities.

-The action targets maritime shipping and financial facilitators, the two captains of Houthi-linked tankers several vessel managers and owners, and a company involved in forging shipping documents.
+The action targets maritime shipping and financial facilitators, the two captains of Houthi-linked tankers, several vessel managers and owners, and a company involved in forging shipping documents.

 “The Houthis continue to leverage an expansive support network to facilitate their illicit activities, including hiding the origin of cargo, forging shipping documents, and providing services to sanctioned vessels,” said Under Secretary of the Treasury for Terrorism and Financial Intelligence Brian E. Nelson.
 “As we demonstrated with our military strikes last week, the United States government is committed to disrupting and degrading the Houthis’ ability to engage in attacks against commercial shipping and naval vessels, as well as target those who seek to facilitate these activities.”

-OFAC designated Sa’id al-Jamal on June 10, 2021, for having materially assisted, sponsored, or provided financial, material, or technological support for, or goods or services to or in support of, Iran’s Islamic Revolutionary Guard Corps – Qods Force (IRGC-QF).
+OFAC designated Sa’id al-Jamal on June 10, 2021, for having materially assisted, sponsored, or provided financial, material, or technological support for, or goods or services to or in support of, Iran’s Islamic Revolutionary Guard Corps—Qods Force (IRGC-QF).
 The IRGC-QF was designated on October 25, 2007, for providing support to multiple terrorist groups.
 The U.S. Department of State designation of Ansarallah (commonly known as the Houthis) as a Specially Designated Global Terrorist group, became effective on February 16, 2024.

-OFAC says that Sa’id al-Jamal, who goes by the Chinese alias “Caihong”, or “Rainbow,” relies on a network of foreign shipping firms to sell and transport commodities to China, Syria, and other jurisdictions.
+OFAC says that Sa’id al-Jamal, who goes by the Chinese alias “Caihong,” or “Rainbow,” relies on a network of foreign shipping firms to sell and transport commodities to China, Syria, and other jurisdictions.

 United Arab Emirates (UAE) and Oman based Shark International Shipping L.L.C, under the leadership of its managing director John Britto Aruldhas, has worked with the Sa’id al-Jamal network to furnish forged shipping documents for vessels shipping commodities on behalf of the Houthis.